5 Social Recruiting Mistakes and How to Avoid Them

 • 91% of employers are using social media to hire talent today

 But social recruiting isn’t as simple as creating a profile and reaching out to candidates.
 In fact, it’s really easy to make that ultimately take a toll on your recruiting efforts.
-Below, we look at five common mistakes recruiters make on social media, and strategies to them altogether.
+Below, we look at five common mistakes recruiters make on social media, and strategies to avoid them altogether.

 Mistake #1: You Only Use Social Media to Share Job Openings